13+ Essential Oils for Face Steaming | Steaming Guide, Benefits And DIY Recipes

 1. Lavender Oil for Face Steaming

 Lavender essential oil is considered one of the favourites in skin care essentials as it has relaxing contents and has many benefits for your skin.
-Lavender oil is one of the best essential oils for dry skin and skin-related issues like eczema.
+Lavender oil is one of the best essential oils for dry skin.
 Lavender essential oil is considered mild on the skin, which is why it is usually viewed in face steaming.

 Must Read: Benefits & Uses of Lavender essential oil